Byron Shire: Population

 The table below gives a picture of the estimated resident population as at the census night.
 Between 1911 and 1966, data was sourced from the New South Wales Statistical Register, covering the Byron Shire and Mullumbimby Municipality.
 Since 1976, data was sourced from the Australian Bureau of Statistics for the merged Byron Shire.

 Council

 Current composition and election method

-Byron Shire Council is composed of nine Councillors, including the Mayor, for a fixed four-year term of office.
-The Mayor is directly elected while the eight other Councillors are elected proportionally as one entire ward.
-The most recent election was held on 4 December, 2021 and the makeup of the council, including the Mayor, is as follows:
+Byron Shire Council is composed of nine councillors, including the mayor, for a fixed four-year term of office.
+The mayor is directly-elected, while the eight other councillors are elected proportionally to a single ward.

+The most recent election was held on 14 September 2024, and the makeup of the council (including the mayor) is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current council, elected in 2024, in order of election, is: